Health Care Professional Information

 How It Works

-Bottom Line: Sarcandra glabra has not been shown to treat cancer in humans.
-It may have benefits in treating certain bleeding disorders but clinical trials are needed to confirm these effects.
+Bottom Line: Sarcandra glabra has not been shown to treat cancer in humans, but may reduce side effects caused by radiation treatment.
+Further studies are needed to confirm these effects.

-Sarcandra glabra is an herb used in traditional medicine for bone and joint pain and other bleeding disorders.
+S. glabra is an herb used in traditional Chinese medicine for bone and joint pain as well as bleeding disorders.
+It may help to reduce the side effects of radiation therapy, such as mouth sores and dry mouth.
 An extract of this herb has been examined in the lab and is claimed to stop cancer cells from multiplying.
-However, this effect has not been studies in humans.
-Long term adverse effects are unclear.
+However, this effect has not been studied in humans.
+Long-term adverse effects are unclear.

-Laboratory studies have shown that an extract of Sarcandra glabra can stop cancer cell division, but human data are lacking.
+Laboratory studies have shown that an extract of S. glabra can stop cancer cell division, but human data are lacking.

 - Bleeding disorders

-Studies done in laboratory and in animals suggest Sarcandra glabra can improve platelet count after chemotherapy.
-But this has not been studied in humans.
+Studies done in laboratory and in animals suggest S. glabra can improve platelet count after chemotherapy, but this has not been studied in humans.

 - Bone fractures and arthritis

-As used in traditional medicine.
+As used in traditional Chinese medicine.
 Clinical studies have not been conducted in humans.